forni00m/my-new-project/README.md

 ```

 ## Data sources and AI methods
 As a source of information, the app would have a six-week changing menu entered in the background.
-AI methods:
+AI methods: Since I wrote a code that asks the user between 1-52 a week and draws the next one from the menus based on it, I would think it was a supervised learning.

 ## Challenges